 Today the majority of people lead very busy lives at work and home and spend most of their lives on autopilot.
-When you go home you may find it difficult to switch off from work, especially with the amount of technology around meaning you are always connected, which makes it very difficult to relax and unwind.
+When you go home you may find it difficult to switch off from work, especially with the amount of technology around.
+This means you're always connected, which makes it very difficult to relax and unwind.

 You’re always thinking about the huge list of things still to be done.
 You’re so busy ‘doing’ it’s not possible to take time to enjoy the now, this moment.
 You’re always worrying about the past or the future and missing your time in the present.